-- Provision of management information to compare actual position to risk appetite; - Assurance work (e.g. testing) to ensure that controls that enable effective liquidity risk management are in place and working effectively; - Continual monitoring of actual and projected liquid resources, cash inflows and outflows, in both normal and stressed scenarios, by the Company's ALCo.
+- Provision of management information to compare actual position to risk appetite; - · Assurance work (e.g. testing) to ensure that controls that enable effective liquidity risk management are in place and working effectively; and - · Continual monitoring of actual and projected liquid resources, cash inflows and outflows, in both normal and stressed scenarios.